Teardrop Peperomia Plant Care (Peperomia orba Care, Common Issues and Remedies

 Teardrop Peperomia like other Peperomia Plants is non-toxic to humans and pets as stated by Leaf and Paw website.
 They are non-toxic to cats and are placed among the pet-safe plants perfect for growing indoors.

-Peperomia orba care also requires regular pruning to keep it neat, minimize pest and disease infestations as well as encourage a bushy growth.
+Peperomia orba care requires regular pruning to keep it neat, minimize pest and disease infestations as well as encourage a bushy growth.
 Repotting is only needed when the plant becomes extremely pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Teardrop Peperomia, Peperomia orba